A Blind Legend: Plot

+The player assumes the role of a blind knight, Edward Blake, whose wife has been kidnapped by unknown captors.
+Accompanied by his daughter Louise, Edward must traverse the kingdom of High Castle, facing enemies and traps in order to save his wife from her mysterious assailants.

+Gameplay

 Scenes

 The game is divided into scenes, and a player must pass 1 scene in order to proceed to the next.
-If a player fails to pass the scene, for example when his character has been killed off, the player's total number of lives reduces and he/she has to repeat the scene until the scene is completed.
+If a player fails to pass the scene, for example when his character has been killed off, the player's total number of lives reduces and they must repeat the scene until the scene is completed.

-lives
+Lives

-The game is free to download on all the platforms.
-Upon download, a player is given Five lives which reduce whenever the player is killed by the enemies, is boiled over in the lake, enters into a bridge or is consumed by any trap.
-However, once the lives have been depleted, the player cannot play again until when the lives have been replenished or when the player decides to buy other lives from within the game's main screen.
-The lives pack are set to replenish after every 20 minutes after depletion.
+The player is given five lives, which reduce whenever the player is killed by the enemies, is boiled over in the lake, enters into a bridge or is consumed by any trap.
+However, once the lives have been depleted, the player cannot play again until when the lives have been replenished.